 Anytime you need something, you can come to Infodesk – people there know who is who, who is where, how is what and all the other combinations of such words and they are there to help.

-As GC main organizers we have red bracelet-tickets on our hands and usually we also wear red GameCon t-shirts.
+As GC main organizers we have red bracelet-tickets on our hands and we also usually wear red GameCon t-shirts.
 People from Infodesk and board-games tutors in board-game hall do have orange t-shirts.

 People in blue GameCon t-shirts are program and activities organizers. (some of them actually wear them).

-All activities start on one place under so-called „avatars“ („maskot“ in Czech, see bwlow) – every program section (RPGs, LARPs, boardgames…) has its own avatar and you are supposed to be there cca 15 minutes before the activity starts.
+All activities start on one place under so-called „avatars“ („maskot“ in Czech, see below) – every program section (RPGs, LARPs, boardgames…) has its own avatar and you are supposed to be there approx. 15 minutes before the activity starts.
 Please be on time.
 Leader / organizer of the activity will pick you there together with other players and show you to the location the game or activity takes place.
 (Even if you know, where it takes place, come to the avatar first – we need to check the presence – in case somebody is missing, we offer the place to somebody else!)

 Rooms we offer are standard Czech high-school boarding house rooms, so you can picture it as rooms in some very good (and a little bit more private) hostel or as a rooms in lets say 2* hotel (without the service).
 For rooms with 3 beds, kitchens and bathrooms with showers are common for the corridor, but rooms with 2 beds have their own bathroom, shower and small kitchen (one bathroom, shower and kitchen for 2 rooms).

-If you decide to sleep in sleeping bag in common sleeping area, we can promise you that the room is going to be clean and we will try to ensure some quiet through the night, but you should take into account, that GameCon is also a festival and people are usually having fun into quite late evening or into the night (also several dozens of people are sleeping on one place - for many people this is ok, but we are rather writing it here for you to know it for sure).
+If you decide to sleep in sleeping bag in common sleeping area, we can promise you that the room is going to be clean and we will try to ensure some quiet through the night, but you should take into account, that GameCon is also a festival and people are usually having fun into quite late evening or into the night (also several dozens of people are sleeping at one place - for many people this is ok, but we are rather writing it here for you to know it for sure).

 This year we offer breakfast, lunch and dinner – and it can be ordered in registration form.
 There will be always vegetarian option but it cannot be ordered in advance (rule „first comes, first gets“ is applied).
 Also, volunteers organize a vegan meal option - just write to our English officers if you are interested.